kamilsevket/chokluk/README.md

 I create this project for Hack4City İzmir in 2 days.

-Main purpose of this project is Main purpose of this project is calculated distance between two places and creating new route.
+Main purpose of this project is calculated distance between two places and creating new route.
 User chooses two place and other inputs and app creates new route.
 People can choose already created route and join them.

 That was the main purpose of project but i could not finish the project exactly.